Introduction

 Example 1:

-- Venus in Aries in the 10th house = You express love boldly and directly (Aries), and your career/public image (10th house) is important to your sense of beauty and values.
+- Venus in Aries in the 10th house = You may express attraction directly and value boldness (Aries), while also needing your work, reputation, or public identity (10th house) to feel aligned with your taste and values.

 Example 2: